-Oregon claims more than 360 miles of America’s most wild coastline, with seemingly endless sandy beaches and massive dunes, forests that touch the shoreline and lava formations perfect for tide-pooling.
+Oregon claims more than 360 miles of America’s wildest coastline, with seemingly endless sandy beaches and massive dunes, forests that touch the shoreline and lava formations perfect for tide-pool exploration.
 Cabins put you smack in the middle of the misty landscape — an especially relaxing experience in winter, when you might have quiet trails and beaches to yourself.

 WildSpring Guest Habitat in Port Orford holds luxurious cabins amongst 100-foot trees and looking over an empty stretch of coast.
 There’s an ocean-view hot tub, massage services for when you’re not hiking through old-growth forests, rafting on the nearby Rogue River or exploring Port Orford’s natural harbor and artsy shops.

-Heading north along the rugged coast and the darling village of Yachats, Rock Park Cottages sits perfectly in town with a view of the sea.
+Heading north along the rugged coast and the darling village of Yachats, Rock Park Cottages sit perfectly in town with a view of the sea.
 Bring your groceries to cook meals with friends and family, or walk into Yachats for eclectic cafes and eateries.
-Go tide pooling in the black-lava formations along the 804 Trail or head to Cape Perpetua, the highest point on the Oregon Coast.
+Explore tide pools in the black-lava formations along the 804 Trail or head to Cape Perpetua, the highest point on the Oregon Coast.